JD Edwards Collaborate17 Recap

 Perhaps the biggest moment of the conference came came Monday morning, when Lyle Ekdahl, Senior Vice President of Product Development, shared Oracle’s long-term roadmap for the JD Edwards product.

-Mr. Ekdahl acknowledged the JDE community’s desire for upgrades to be less disruptive, and include a greater long-term commitment from Oracle.
-He went on to announce that Oracle is extending support for the EnterpriseOne 9.2 Product through “at least” 2028, which is a deviation from Oracle’s traditional 88-year support model.
+Mr. Ekdahl acknowledged the JDE community’s desire for upgrades to be less disruptive and to include a greater long-term commitment from Oracle.
+He went on to announce that Oracle is extending support for the EnterpriseOne 9.2 Product through “at least” 2028, which is a deviation from Oracle’s traditional 8-year support model.
 By extending support for 9.2 through “at least” 2028, Oracle is effectively offering a 13-year support window from 9.2’s General Availability Date in October of 2015.

 Moving forward, Lyle Ekdahl indicated that new product functionality will be released in the form of Feature Packs and Updates to the EnterpriseOne 9.2 code line, rather than major code line releases.
 For those of us anxiously awaiting an announcement of EnterpriseOne 9.3, we will have to be patient.
 Oracle doesn’t plan to do a new code line release unless there are major leaps in technological innovation that would make a major release necessary.